Skip to main content

 This has not always been the case.
 2022 marked the 50th anniversary of the lifting of the ban on homosexuality in Norway.

 "For me as a leader of FRI (The Norwegian Organisation for Sexual and Gender Diversity) it is important to look back with gratitude to those who pushed through that change in the law.
 Because it was hard work, and still is today.
-We need to continue to keep the pressure up," says Inge Alexander Gjestvang.
+We need to continue to keep up the pressure," says Inge Alexander Gjestvang.

 Explore a wealth of queer-friendly events